rattletat/yt-scraper/README.md

 - Unix: `~/.config/youtube-scraper`
 - Windows: `C:\Users\<user>\AppData\Roaming\YouTube Scraper`

-If the folder does not exist you may need to create it.
+If the folder does not exist, you may need to create it.

 ## Release History